kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 npx comes bundled with npm version 5.2+.
 It will check whether the command exists in `$PATH` or in the local project binaries and then execute it.
 So if you wish to execute the locally installed package, all you need to do is type `npx some-package`.

-Have you ever run into a situation where you want to try some CLI tool, but it’s annoying to have to install a global just to run it once? npx is great for that, too.
+Have you ever run into a situation where you want to try some CLI tool, but it’s annoying to have to install a global just to run it once? npx is great for that.
 It will automatically install a package with that name from the npm registry and invoke it.
 When it’s done, the installed package won’t be anywhere in the global, so you won’t have to worry about pollution in the long-term.
 For example, `npx create-react-app my-app` will generate a react app boilerplate within the path the command had run in, and ensures that you always use the latest version of the package without having to upgrade each time you’re about to use it.

 There’s an [awesome-npx](https://github.com/junosuarez/awesome-npx) repo with examples of things that work great with npx.